gavinklfong/react-forex-trade-app/README.md

 This repository was created with the aim of demonstrating the use of React JS & Grommet.

+This application so far is a static prototype, meaning that all data is static for solely purpose to demonstrate UI compnent and screen flow.
+Hence, there is no state management or any integration with backend API.

 The application consists the following screens:

 - Forex Rate Display Screen